 Baked Apple Dessert - With tin foil, chocolate chips, cinnamon, granola, brown sugar and an apple that has had the core cut out, you can then put the tinfoil stuffed apple near the fire, or coals and let the apple cook and the chocolate melt.
 A tasty dessert for the end of the day to enjoy at sunset!

 Ultimate G.O.R.P - Add your favourite of the following ingredient ideas to make your own personal delicious trail mix.
 I like to hit-up the bulk store to get the ingredients that I want.
 Peanuts, Raisons, Oatmeal or Granola, Cashews, Roasted Almonds, Walnuts, Sunflower Seeds, Pumpkin Seeds, Craisons (dried cranberries), Dried Banana, Dried Apricot, Dried Pineapple, Dried Blueberries, Dried Goji Berries, Yogurt Chip, Dark Chocolate Chips, Carb Chips, Pecans, Filberts, Smarties, Peanut Smarties, M&M’s, Peanut Butter M&M’s, Gummy bears, Chocolate covered almonds, Chocolate covered raisons, Chocolate covered peanuts, Juice Berries.

-These are only a few of the recipes that are all explained in further detail in the FREE Backpacking recipe book (coming soon at the bottom of the page).
+These are only a few of the recipes that are all explained in further detail in my Backpacking e-cookbook .

 Or, you can check out the camping food list page for more inspiration.